Oonagh Guinness: Personal life

 At age 19, Oonagh was engaged to the Hon.
 Philip Kindersley, the second son of the banker Robert Kindersley, 1st Baron Kindersley.
 In 1929, she married the Hon.
 Philip Kindersley, and they had two children, though only one lived to reach adulthood as her daughter Teresa died as a teenager and is buried on the shores of Lough Tay near Luggala.
 Gay Kindersley (1930–2011), National Hunt jockey and Jockey Club steward was her son.
 Their marriage was dissolved in 1936.

 In 1936, she married Dominick Browne, 4th Baron Oranmore and Browne, and her father gave her Luggala, an 18th-century hunting lodge in County Wicklow.
 They had three children: Garech Domnagh Browne (1939–2018), an unnamed son (1943–1943), and Tara Browne (1945–1966), who died in a car accident.
 Tara and the unnamed boy are buried beside Teresa.
 Oonagh and Dominick divorced in 1950.

 From 1957 to 1965, she was married to Miguel Ferreras Aciro (1927–1999), a New York dress designer.
+He was extravagant and a controversial figure, who later was discovered to be an ex-fascist imposter – they divorced in 1965.

-She died at Luggala on 2 August 1995.
+She died at her famous residence, Luggala on 2 August 1995.